Ultimus Viewing Order for the Ultimate Guide to Watching Star Wars

 Star Wars fan and video editor "Harmy" scoured a number of sources to try to recreate a

-that would be DVD quality as often as possible, but more importantly would
+that would use DVD quality footage as often as possible, but more importantly would

 match the original theatrical releases.

 which created 4K versions of the original three movies (released in

 1977, 1980, 1983) by rescanning original prints of the movie.
 What